Opioid overdose drug Narcan approved for sale without prescription

 Currently, it applies only to a four milligram dosage of the drug.
 Other doses of naloxone will remain available through a prescription only, the FDA said.

-The FDA and the pharmaceutical company behind Narcan, Emergent BioSolutions, said consumers will likely see the drug available over-the-counter in a few months.
+The FDA and the pharmaceutical company behind Narcan, Emergent BioSolutions, said consumers will likely see the drug available over the counter in a few months.

-Emergent BioSolutions has declined to disclose the price it plans for an over-the-counter version of Narcan.
+Emergent BioSolutions has declined to disclose the price it plans for that version of Narcan.